 Pros: Nimble-for-the-class handling; generous list of safety features; easy entry and exit

-CG Says: Toyota introduces an all-new, genre-bending crossover vehicle for 2018.
+CG Says: The 2022 Toyota C-HR sees no significant changes other than the discontinuation of the base LE trim level.
+Toyota introduced this genre-bending crossover vehicle for 2018.
 The C-HR is a subcompact-sized four-door hatchback that straddles the line between the subcompact car and subcompact SUV segments.
-The C-HR’s tall body build, raised ride height, and better-than-a-car cargo capacity push it into our subcompact SUV category, but unlike most SUVs, the C-HR isn’t available with all-wheel drive—for now at least, it comes solely with front-wheel drive.
-And, despite its name (C-HR stands for Coupe-High Rider), the C-HR is a four-door (though the rear doors are camouflaged by the swoopy styling and “hidden”door handles).
+The C-HR’s tall body build, raised ride height, and better-than-a-car cargo capacity push it into our subcompact SUV category, but unlike most SUVs, the C-HR isn’t available with all-wheel drive—it comes solely with front-wheel drive.
+And, despite its name (C-HR stands for Coupe-High Rider), the C-HR is a four-door (though the rear doors are camouflaged by the swoopy styling and “hidden” door handles).
 The sole powertrain is a 144-horsepower 2.0-liter four-cylinder engine paired with a CVT automatic transmission.

 |Body Style(s)||4-door wagon|